Raj-Venkat-R/Portfolio/My-Portfolio/README.md

 Hi there!
 I'm Raj Venkat R, and this is my portfolio website code built with HTML, CSS, Bootstrap, and a touch of JavaScript.
 Let's dive into the features:

-> But, wait!
-Have any cool project ideas to share or need some work done?
-Just shoot me an email at hi@itsvj.me.
-Let's chat over a virtual coffee! 😊 And if you're wondering why you should consider working together, check out projects like **PfpFinder** (https://pfpfinder.com) (where you can find the best pfps - almost 50k+!), **Alt Text Generator** (https://alttext.tech/) (just upload an image to see what it is!), and more!
-Check out my complete profile here: https://github.com/Raj-Venkat-R

 ## **Portfolio Features:**

 * **Light/Dark Modes Supported 🌙☀️:**  Switch effortlessly between light and dark themes.
 Your preference is saved, even after you close the page!